-A zero turn radius riding mower differentiates itself with its maneuverability, allowing it to “turn on a dime” as well as higher mowing speeds.
+The zero turn mowers differentiate themself with their maneuverability, allowing them to “turn on a dime” as well as higher mowing speeds.

-Size of the deck is another feature to consider with riding mowers.
-A smaller deck size of 30-inches could be a good choice for a smaller yard that has narrow access points.
-Taking a step up to a 42-inch deck works well with medium sized properties reaching two-acres.
-Either sized deck is a great choice for moving around trees and working on flat lawns.
+The size of the deck is another feature to consider with riding mowers.
+A smaller deck size of 30 inches could be a good choice for a smaller yard with narrow access points.
+Taking a step up to a 42-inch deck works well with medium sized properties reaching two acres.
+The either-sized deck is an excellent choice for moving around trees and working on flat lawns.

 Some of the smaller riding mowers on the market will come with only one cutting blade.
 This is adequate for smaller lawns and jobs with shorter grass.
 A larger engine will increase the productivity of a single blade.
 Riding mowers with two or even three blades are ideal for tackling larger areas and jobs cutting tall grass and weeds.

 Most lawnmower blades have a standard lift angle.
 The airflow created by these blades is great for discharging grass trimmings.
 A mower blade with a high lift creates an airflow on riding mowers that are most effective for bagging attachments that collect the grass clippings as we mow.
 Mulching blades hold a more elongated edge that covers most of the blade and is designed to chop grass up into smaller trimmings.